-Solomon Cairns is a current student at ULaw, studying the LLB Law with International Business at our Bloomsbury campus in London.
-He joined us through Clearing in 2019 and we caught up with him to see how he found the Clearing experience and get his advice for any other students who might be going through the same process.
+Solomon Cairns studied the LLB Law with International Business at our Bloomsbury campus in London.
+He joined us through Clearing in 2019.
+We caught up with him to see how he found the Clearing experience and to get his advice for other students who might be going through the same process.

-I originally chose to study at ULaw because I heard about its focus on employability and helping you with building your career path.
-There’s lots of pro bono opportunities and extracurricular activities, there are options to support you through your Masters too.
-I also saw a lot of information on how ULaw students are more likely to come out with a job at the end of their course.
+I originally chose to study at the University of Law because I heard about its focus on employability and helping you with building your career path.
+There are lots of pro bono opportunities and extracurricular activities, and there are options to support you through your master's too.
+I also saw a lot of information on how University of Law students are more likely to come out with a job at the end of their course.
 This was promising because there’s so much fear about coming out of university without a job.

-Since starting at ULaw I have joined the boxing and football societies.
-They didn’t exist when I started so some friends and I teamed up and put them together.
-We start football next week but I’ve already made friends from organising them and through the WhatsApp chat.
-Just being in London alone has exposed me to lots of new cultures but ULaw itself is very diverse so it’s hard not to be involved with lots of new people with different and interesting cultures.
+Since starting at the University I have joined the boxing and football societies.
+They didn’t exist when I started, so some friends and I teamed up and put them together.
+We start football next week, but I’ve already made friends by organising the societies and through the WhatsApp chat.
+Just being in London alone has exposed me to lots of new cultures, but the University itself is very diverse so it’s hard not to be involved with lots of new people with different and interesting cultures.

-I decided to go through Clearing as I had not reached the required grade for one of my subjects.
-I came under the boundary by quite a bit but I was aware of that.
-However, I still wanted to go to ULaw, I wanted to come to London and it looked a good University for employability, so I thought it was worth a try.
+I decided to go through Clearing as I hadn’t reached the required grade for one of my subjects.
+I came under the boundary by quite a bit, but I was aware of that.
+However, I still wanted to go to the University of Law, I wanted to come to London, and it looked like a good university for employability, so I thought it was worth a try.

-The ULaw Clearing process was good.
-I initially spoke to them on the phone and after that they told me I would hear from an academic.
+The University of Law Clearing process was good.
+I initially spoke to them on the phone and after that, they told me I would hear from an academic.
 The academic called me and ran me through an interview.
-I was asked questions like ‘why do you want to study law?’
+I was asked questions like, ‘Why do you want to study law?’
 Aside from waiting to hear a confirmed answer on whether I’d been accepted, I thought the process was relatively simple.
 Clearing worked out well for me as I still managed to get my first choice and I don’t feel I’m treated any differently for coming through that route.

 Discover more about how The University of Law can support your ambitions.